criticalmanufacturing/cli/docs/src/02-learn/concepts/layers-packages/index.md

     cmf new help --version 1.0.0 --documentationPackage H:\packages\Cmf.Documentation.9.1.8.zip
     ```

-**Package Structure:**
+#### Package Structure

 The resulting file structure depends on the MES version.
 For details on its usage check CM Training Presentation Training Courses or the Developer Portal.

-!!! hint
+!!! hint "NPM Authentication"

-    If you require NPM registry authentication, the current procedure is to
-    include the auth information in the apps\customization.web\.npmrc file
-    as is standard.
+    To authenticate with the NPM registry, you'll need to add your authentication information to your `.npmrc` file.
+This file is located at `%USERPROFILE%/.npmrc` on Windows and `~/.npmrc` on Linux.
+The [Critical Manufacturing Developer Portal](https://developer.criticalmanufacturing.com/) provides instructions on how to configure and use our public NuGet, NPM, and Docker repositories.

 ### 4. IoT

 This package facilitates developing custom IoT tasks and converters.
 It also includes a structure for managing IoT Workflows and MasterData under source control.

-**Generating an IoT Package:**
+#### Scaffolding

-The command for generating IoT packages depends on your MES version:
+The command for generating IoT packages depends on your MES version.
+For full details on how to generate an IoT package library check the [IoT Scaffolding Guide](../../../03-explore/guides/iot-scaffolding.md).

+=== "MES v11 onwards"

+    To generate IoT package with support for Automation Task Library (ATL), use:

+    ```powershell
+    cmf new iot --version 1.0.0
+    ```

+    In alternative, although deprecated, you can sill generate a Tasks Package Library, using the "MES v10" command.

 === "MES v10"

-    ``` powershell
+    ```powershell
-    cmf new iot --version 1.0.0 --htmlPackageLocation Cmf.Custom.Baseline.HTML
+    cmf new iot --version 1.0.0 --htmlPackageLocation Cmf.Custom.Baseline.HTML --isAngularPackage
     ```

-    Make sure to follow all the steps [here](angular-15-iot-packages.md).
-Otherwise, you can have unexpected errors in the package.
 === "up to MES v9"

     ``` powershell
     cmf new iot --version 1.0.0
     ```

-**Package Structure:**
+#### Package Structure

 The generated package includes sub-packages for: